alfetahe/process-hub/README.md

 - Distributing processes within a cluster of nodes.
 - Distributed and synchronized process registry for fast process lookups.
 - Process state handover.
-- Strategies for redundancy handling and process replication.
-- Strategies for handling network failures and partitions automatically.
+- Strategies to handle network partitions, node failures, process migrations, synchronization, distribution and more.
-- Strategies for handling process migration and synchronization when nodes join/leave the cluster automatically.
-- Hooks for triggering events on specific actions.
+- Hooks for triggering events on specific actions and extend the functionality.
 - Automatic hub cluster forming and healing when nodes join or leave the cluster.
+- Ability to define custom strategies to alter the behavior of the system.

 ## Installation